Initial Teacher Training

 The Loxford School Trust has already supported many hundreds of teachers to join the profession and comprehensively develop their pedagogy.
-Each year we train in excess of fifty teachers across our partnership of schools, offering a full and thorough training programme in conjunction with our higher educational partners including Canterbury Christ Church University, Middlesex University, University College London Institute of Education, Greenwich, King’s College London and University of Westminster.
+Each year we train in excess of fifty teachers across our partnership of schools, offering a full and thorough training programme in conjunction with our higher educational partners including Canterbury Christ Church University, Goldsmith’s University, University College London – Institute of Education, Greenwich, King’s College London and University of Westminster.

 We constantly review and update our training programmes to ensure that our support and training addresses the needs of new entrants into the profession on a personal level, as well as covering all statutory requirements.
 We train teachers to be happy, outstanding practitioners who are supported at every stage of their development.

-For details of Initial Teacher Training sessions please click here.
+For details of Initial Teacher Training sessions please click TBC

-For details of our Higher Education training partners click here.
+For details of our Higher Education training partners click TBC

 We offer initial teacher training to graduates and career changers joining the teaching profession through our School Direct salaried programme.
-Details of the salaried School Direct programme can be found here.
+Details of the salaried School Direct programme can be found TBC

 As a trainee teacher you will have access to invaluable school and classroom experience from outstanding professionals that will equip you with the knowledge, skills and experience you will need to become an outstanding teacher.